joemull/dlft/README.md

 ## How to run the program
 1. Check to make sure you have the above external modules installed.
-2. Change the value of `HDC_url` at the top of `HDCText.py` to the desired URL.
+2. Change the value of `HDC_url` at the top of `dlft.py` to the desired URL.
 Example:

 ```py
 HDC_url = 'https://digitalcollections.library.harvard.edu/catalog/990043816950203941'
 ```

-3. Run `HDCText.py` in a bash console with `python HDCText.py`.
+3. Run `dlft.py` in a bash console with `python dlft.py`.
 4. Wait.
 It will take a while, depending on the length of the book.
-The file delivery service seems to be able to return about 2-5 pages per second.
+The page delivery service seems to be able to return about 2-3 pages per second.

 ## Options
 You can set the page range manually to get only the OCR for a specified range.
 Change `False` to `True` and change the numbers in these lines: